lacoco-lab/lacoco-lab.github.io/courses/alignment-2024/index.markdown

 If you register for the class, you may either be directly admitted or waitlisted.
 We will make final decisions by the end of the first week of the Summer semester.

+If you want to take the course, please email mhahn@lst.uni-saarland.de your top-3 preferences among the items in the syllabus.
+If you want, you are welcome to additionally mention any other topic that you would like to present.
+If you suggest something interesting, that may boost your chances of being admitted.

 **Course Management System:** https://cms.sic.saarland/alignment_2024/

 **Instructors:** Michael Hahn